amyw0ng/Juno-College-DA-Bootcamp---Project-1/README.md

     ORDER BY joined)
 ORDER BY join_day
 ```
-In the query above, we grouped the player data by the day on which they joined the game to calculate:
+In the query above, we grouped the player data based on when they joined the game to calculate:
 - **total_joined**: The total number of players who joined each day
 - **total_retained**: The total number of players who were retained each day based on the 30-day retention
 - **fractional_retention**: The fraction of players that were retained given the total number of players each day